itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 <div class="text-justify">

-&emsp;&emsp;For the global monitor, the `Monitor` function is utilized to retrieve the monitor manager for the current project, which allows users to access and manage various types of monitors used during simulation.
-The `name` parameter represents the name of the Global Option associated with the monitor.
-The `type` parameter defines the type of the Global Option and is formatted as a list containing one of several monitor types, such as `["electric_monitor"], ["current_monitor"], ["charge_monitor"], ["band_monitor"], ["profile_monitor"], ["global_monitor", "global_option"], ["time_monitor"], ["power_monitor"], or ["mode_expansion"]`.
+&emsp;&emsp;For the global monitor, the `Monitor` function is utilized to retrieve the monitor manager for the current project, which allows users to access and manage various types of monitors used during simulation.<br/>&emsp;&emsp;The `name` parameter represents the name of the Global Option associated with the monitor.<br/>&emsp;&emsp;The `type` parameter defines the type of the Global Option and is formatted as a list containing one of several monitor types, such as `["electric_monitor"], ["current_monitor"], ["charge_monitor"], ["band_monitor"], ["profile_monitor"], ["global_monitor", "global_option"], ["time_monitor"], ["power_monitor"], or ["mode_expansion"]`.
 The `property` parameter is used to define and set the relevant parameters specific to the chosen monitor type.
-These parameters control the monitor's behavior and data collection settings during the simulation. <br/>&emsp;&emsp;The power monitor is a configuration setting that allows users to specify various simulation parameters.
-The `name` parameter assigns a name to the power monitor.
-The `type` parameter defines the type of power monitor.
-The `general` parameter pertains to settings related to the frequency domain and frequency-dependent behaviors of the simulation.
-The `geometry` parameter is used to define the geometric characteristics of the simulated structure.
-The `mode_expansion` parameter involves relevant settings for mode expansion simulations.
+These parameters control the monitor's behavior and data collection settings during the simulation.

+&emsp;&emsp;The power monitor is a configuration setting that allows users to specify various simulation parameters.<br/>&emsp;&emsp;The `name` parameter assigns a name to the power monitor.<br/>&emsp;&emsp;The `type` parameter defines the type of power monitor.<br/>&emsp;&emsp;The `general` parameter pertains to settings related to the frequency domain and frequency-dependent behaviors of the simulation.<br/>&emsp;&emsp;The `geometry` parameter is used to define the geometric characteristics of the simulated structure.<br/>&emsp;&emsp;The `mode_expansion` parameter involves relevant settings for mode expansion simulations.
 Users can customize the simulation settings by utilizing these input parameters to achieve accurate and comprehensive results based on their specific simulation requirements.

 </div>